 --Against Italy, Bogdanovic capped his performance by hitting a key triple with 3:28 left in the game to give Croatia some breathing space, 70-62, amidst Italy's comeback.

 --Against Georgia, two minutes into the final quarter, Bogdanovic intercepted a George Tsintsadze pass and darted down the court to put Croatia back in the lead to stay with a spectacular dunk, 57-56,

 Croatia won all those games, part of its eight-game winning streak that ended in the semi-finals vs. Lithuania.
 For his heroics, the 6'8" swingman was voted to the first team, all-tournament.
-He was the youngest member of the team, led by Tony Parker and Marc Gasol and the only one who hadn't played a minute in the NBA.
+He was the youngest member of the team, led by Tony Parker and Marc Gasolan.
+He was also the only one of the five who hadn't played a minute in the NBA.
 He was also named one of the continent's top ten players in large part because of those exploits.
 In a vote of fans and experts, he finished fourth in a top 10 vote, ahead of Goran Dragic and just behind Marc Gasol.

 It didn't begin there either.
 In 2010, he was playing for Cibona in the Adriatic League championship game.
 With time running out and his team down, he hit a corner three with 0.6 seconds left to seemingly win the game and the championship over Partizan of Serbia What happened next has been shown by coaches around the world.
 It's never over till its over.
 A Partizan player took the inbounds and tossed it towards the basket.
 GOAL!

 It's not just us who see Bogdanovic as dangerous with the ball in his hands and the clock ticking down.
 This is what Mike Fratello said of him in 2012 after watching the last moments of a Ukraine - Croatia game that summer.